One of the most important staples in your kitchen pantry should be a bag of onions.

 Especially if you learn how to properly caramelize your onions for the best flavor.
 Thanks to their sweetness, you may be wondering whether onions are fruits or vegetables.

 So, are onions vegetables?
-Yes, onions are vegetables.
-Since they don’t contain the ovary or fruiting body of the plant and have no seeds, they are botanically classified as a vegetable.
+Onions are botanically classified as vegetables.
 Specifically, they are the bulb of the allium plant that grows underground.

 An easy rule of thumb to decide if food is a fruit or a vegetable is to check to see if it has any seeds.
 If there are visible seeds, then chances are it is technically a fruit.